11 Cool Things To Do When Visiting Salmon, Idaho

 Imagine yourself pulling off a forested mountain road and arriving at a tranquil lakeside picnic spot surrounded by pine forests and clear waters.
 That’s Wallace Lake, just a few miles northwest of Salmon, Idaho, offering a peaceful retreat with twelve campsites that include picnic tables, fire rings, vault toilets, and drinking water.
 Low-key boat launches welcome small canoes or rowboats, perfect for lazy mornings or sunset paddles across the lake.
 Rainbow and tiger trout swim here, making it a quiet hub for fishing and wildlife watching—elk, birds, and maybe a black bear wander nearby

-Williams Lake, roughly six miles up the same forest road, provides similar charm along with swimming and paddleboarding in cooler waters while views rise around you of rolling forests and high ridgelines.
-Bringing a lunch, laying down a blanket by the shore, or firing up a grill by a campfire ring—these simple moments connect you with Idaho’s wild side.
-This day‑trip spot blends fishing, scenic relaxation, and forest calm for families, anglers, and anyone enjoying a lake day off the beaten path.
+Williams Lake, roughly six miles up the same forest road, provides similar charm along with swimming and paddleboarding in cooler waters, while views rise around you of rolling forests and high ridgelines.
+Bringing a lunch, lying out a blanket by the shore, or firing up a grill by a campfire ring—these simple moments connect you with Idaho’s wild side.

 Important Information: